TomHsiung/iperf3/README.md

 --udp: use UDP rather than TCP

 --reverse: run in reverse mode (server sends, client receives)

+--help: show the help information of iperf3